 Do you have to be a first-time home buyer for an FHA loan in Arizona?

 Nope – there’s no truth to this popular misconception.
 Any applicant who meets the minimum criteria for credit, income, etc. can apply for an FHA loan.

 What is the maximum income limit for FHA loans?

 There is no maximum income limit – this is just another common myth.
-However, applicants with a higher income may want to take out a conventional hine loan, which requires a larger down payment but which usually ends up being cheaper in the long run.
+However, applicants with a higher income may want to take out a conventional hine loan.
+It requires a larger down payment but it usually ends up being cheaper in the long run.

 I want to refinance.
 Can the FHA help me?

 The answer is absolutely Yes.
-The FHA offers the FHA Streamline Refinance Mortgage program for those who currently have a FHA loan in Arizona but need to refinance to either get a lower interest rate or do a cash-out refinance.
-In some cases home owners can do this with no up front costs.
+The FHA offers the FHA Streamline Refinance Mortgage program.
+It fits those who currently have a FHA loan in Arizona but need to refinance.
+You can then either get a lower interest rate or do a cash-out refinance.
+In some cases home owners can do this with no upfront costs.
 You might additionally get a cash-out mortgage refinance whether or not or not the mortgage you are refinancing is an FHA loan.
 When doing a cash out refinance you can get as much as 85% of the current value of your home.